 However, if there’s no improvement for a few weeks, it is advisable to see your child’s pediatrician.
 There may be an underlying medical issue behind your child’s resistance to going to the toilet, such as constipation or urinary tract infection.

-Issues That Parents Face When Potty Training Their Autistic Child
+Issues That Parents Face When Potty Training Their Child with autism

 When potty training your child with autism, you can expect to meet many challenges.
 Here are some of the most common issues: